-When you need care after hours, after your provider's office is closed, you can call the Denver Health Nurse Line at 303-739-1261.
-The nurse can help you decide when you need to see a provider, go to the emergency room, or give you health advice when you are not sure what to do.
+If you need care after hours, after your provider's office is closed, you can call the Denver Health NurseLine at 303-739-1261.
+The nurse can help you decide if you need to see a provider, go to the emergency room, or give you health advice if you are not sure what to do.